Calcot, Berkshire

-Calcot, or Calcot Row, is a former village, now a suburb west of Reading in Berkshire, England.
-Calcot straddles the historic A4 Bath Road and is between the former hamlet of Horncastle, and Junction 12 of the M4.
+Calcot, or Calcot Row, is a village in West Berkshire, England.
+Calcot is within the built-up area of Reading, located about 3 mi out of the town centre, and straddles the historic A4 Bath Road.
+It sits between the hamlet of Horncastle and Junction 12 of the M4 motorway.

 Tilehurst is to the north, and the village of Theale is to the west, across the motorway.
-Its named neighbourhoods include Beansheaf Farm and Fords Farm south of the centre developed in the early 21st century.
+Its named neighbourhoods include Beansheaf Farm, Fords Farm and Calcot Place south of the centre developed in the early 21st century.
+It is contiguous with Reading and Theale.